Frequently Asked Questions

 What are the NCAR Archives?

-The Archives seeks to preserve the institutional memory of UCAR/NCAR/UCP.
-The Archives acquires, processes, manages, and makes accessible to staff and researchers high quality information resources documenting the broad spectrum of activities undertaken by UCAR/NCAR/UCP in the areas of research, technology, education, and community building.
+The Archives seeks to preserve the institutional memory of NSF NCAR and UCAR.
+The Archives acquires, processes, manages, and makes accessible to staff and researchers high quality information resources documenting the broad spectrum of activities undertaken by NSF NCAR and UCAR in the areas of research, technology, education, and community building.

-How does the NCAR Library support public access to federally funded research?
+How does the NSF NCAR Library support public access to federally funded research?

 Please see our Public Access Information for further information.